mantidproject/mantid/dev-docs/source/BatchWidget/API/JobTreeView.rst

 with a spreadsheet-like appearance for configuring and indicating the status of multiple (batch) reduction jobs.
 It is currently used to implement the tree component of the Batch Widget.

-It is written in C++ and exposed to python through SIP leading to similar API's as shown by the examples below.
+It is written in C++ and exposed to python through SIP leading to similar APIs as shown by the examples below.

 .. literalinclude:: CodeExamples/init.py